When we learn the right stuff (for us), we begin to heal. And to keep healing, we must keep learning, tweaking and repeating.

 What wakes up are the pieces of the higher brain (that neocortex that is unique to humans).

-Due to the fact that we as humans are the smartest – from an intellectual standpoint of course – living creature on planet earth, means that we must have THE truth from a biological level so that we can make sense of our own physiology.
+Due to the fact that we as humans are among the smartest – from an intellectual standpoint, of course – living creatures on planet Earth, means that we must have THE truth from a biological level, so that we can make sense of our own physiology.